Indicial treatment in the public service

 In addition, if you are in a full-time job, your gross index salary cannot be less than the Smic: titleContent raw, or €1,823.03.

-If this is the case, you will receive a differential allowance to ensure that your basic monthly gross remuneration is at least equal to the gross minimum wage.
+If so, you will receive a differential allowance to ensure a monthly gross basic salary at least equal to the gross minimum wage.

 The gross remuneration taken into account, which must be at least equal to the minimum wage, consists of your gross index salary and, if you benefit from it, your benefits in kind.